Coursetia axillaris

 Family: Fabaceae

-Plant Description: Narrow shrub to about 1 m high, forming colonies.
-Leaves pinnate, the leaflets 5-15 mm long (alternate compound).
-Flowers bunched at nodes or on short spurs.
+Plant Description: Densely branched, narrow spineless shrub to about 1 m high, forming colonies.
+Leaves pinnate (3-5 pairs of leaflets), the leaflets 5-15 mm long (alternate compound) numbering up to 10.
+Leaves obovate or spatulate up to 5 mm.
+Flowers bunched at nodes or on short spurs; strongly bilateral, pea shaped.
 Upper petal 13-18 mm wide, white to pale pink.

-Occurrence: Welder Refuge and south of Woodsboro, scattered west to Lake CC SP and Flour Bluff (planted in Nature Garden), Rio Grande Valley
+Occurrence: Welder Refuge and south of Woodsboro, scattered west to Lake CC SP and Flour Bluff (planted in Nature Garden), Rio Grande Valley.
+Fairly rare in the wild.